imagej/imagej.github.io/_pages/imaging/index.md

 Like the rest of this wiki, this guide is a community project.
 Please feel welcome to [edit and expand](/help/editing) the material here!

-{% include notice icon="note" content="If you are new to scientific imaging, *please peruse the [Principles](/imaging/principles)* for a primer!" %}
+{% include notice content="If you are new to scientific imaging, *please peruse the [Principles](/imaging/principles)* for a primer!" %}

 ## Installation